Paul Komanecky – Owner

 At only 24, Dennis has 5 years experience wrenching locally.
 Dennis rides and used to race all types of bikes, but now his days off involve hammock naps, meat grilling, and blowing up his air mattress and floating down the St. Lawrence River.

 Mia used to race road bikes for Syracuse University, but since working at the shop with a bunch of boys, she listens to Phish, spends her weekends in Vermont, and rides mountain bikes.
-She organizes all the fun events for the shop mainly because she likes taking the shop van for a spin.
+She loves taking the shop van for a spin.

 Fun fact: You can in fact have mono for six months.